a2535171138/Shoreline-Detection/README.md

 ## Cypress

-   1.Before you start, make sure you have Node.js and npm installed
+   1.Before you start, make sure you have Node.js and npm installed.

    2.Run the following command to install Cypress:
    ```bash